northlandco/termpro2/README.md

-# leaflet-map
+# Open-Data Data Layer Map
-Leaflet map template to load local and remote files (GeoJSON, tileLayer, tileLayer.WMS) directly into legend toggle (L.control.layers) with simple jQuery calls.
+Leaflet Map template to add various geodata layers to.
+Refer to Python data manipulation, and other documentation for easy data transformation, spatial joins, and more byb following the steps used to add the current data to the map.

 <p align="center">
   <img src="./leaflet-map.png" alt="Leaflet map demo" />